edimilson-rodrigues/distToGreenAreas/README.md

 _Type: Feature Collection_

 This layer is obtained within Google Earth Engine.
-1 - Using the Census tracts, a list of municipalities codes is obtained.
+- Using the Census tracts, a list of municipalities codes is obtained.
-2 - Green areas are separated in two groups based on size criteria:
+- Green areas are separated in two groups based on size criteria:
-	a) green areas with less than or equals to 5000 m²
+	* green areas with less than or equals to 5000 m²
-	b) green areas with greater than 5000 m².
+	* green areas with greater than 5000 m².
-3 - For each centroid, the distance to each group of green areas are calculated.
+- For each centroid, the distance to each group of green areas are calculated.
 Also, the nearest green area is calculated.
-4 -  All the results are saved as a property of each census tract centroid and exported as an asset.
+-  All the results are saved as a property of each census tract centroid and exported as an asset.
 	Obs.
 For the case of São Paulo municipality, which the number of census tracts makes the memory been exceed during the calculation, the process is divided in tiles.
-5 - The results are then merged and analysed externally.
+- The results are then merged and analysed externally.
 <br>
 Here is the code we used:
 - For all municipalities: [distToGreen.js](codes/distToGreen.js)
 - For São Paulo municipality: [distToGreen_sp.js](codes/distToGreen_sp.js)

+## [5] Analysing the results
+We provided a Google Colab to analyse the results.
+Check it [here](https://colab.research.google.com/drive/1FhXUXSK_eeZ9YhH79mLUm2WFbkbAy3k2#scrollTo=TerFJQ6sHZ5s).